top of page

 Screen Shot 2020-05-06 at 05.39.09.png

-Dr. Yadanar was a 2015-2016 Research Fellow based in Yangon, Myanmar and Melbourne, Australia.
-A passionate advocate for sexual and reproductive health and rights (SRHR) for young women, Dr. Yadanar holds a medical degree from the University of Medicine in Yangon.
-She contributed to CRHC's reproductive health needs assessment in peri-urban Yangon in 2014, and she previously worked as the Young Women's Coordinator at the YWCA, where she helped develop safe spaces to equip adolescent girls with SRHR skills and knowledge.
-Dr. Yadanar's dream is to be part of the health sector reform process and contribute to policy-making in Myanmar in order to help make SRHR services and knowledge accessible to all.
+Dr. Yadanar was a 2015-2016 CRHC Research Fellow based in Yangon, Myanmar and Melbourne, Australia.
+She contributed to a reproductive health needs assessment in peri-urban Yangon and previously worked as the Young Women's Coordinator at the YWCA, where she helped develop safe spaces to equip adolescent girls with SRHR skills and knowledge.

 Screen Shot 2020-05-06 at 05.40.28.png